Derbyshire UK Travel Guide

 Trains offer scenic and direct access to parts of the Peak District.
 The Hope Valley Line connects Sheffield and Manchester, stopping at towns such as Hathersage and Edale.
 The Buxton Line links Manchester directly to Buxton.

-National Express and Megabus operate services to major urban areas around the Peak District (e.g., Manchester, Sheffield, Derby).
-From these particular points, local bus services enter the park's villages and towns.
+National Express and Megabus operate services to major urban areas surrounding the Peak District (e.g., Manchester, Sheffield, Derby).
+From this group points, bus services in the area enter the park's villages and towns.
 This has a budget-friendly option.

-Driving is often the most flexible means of exploring the Peak District, permitting access to remote trailheads and villages without public transport.
-Remember, you drive on the left side of the road in the UK.
+Driving is often the most flexible way to explore the Peak District, permitting access to remote trailheads and villages without public transport.
+Remember, you keep to the left side of the road the road in the U.K..
 Find great deals at DiscoverCars.com.

 The Peak District is landlocked, so direct sea or river arrivals for reaching the park are not applicable.
 However, major ferry terminals connect the UK to mainland Europe and Ireland.